Home » About Us

 Reaching out to underserved youth

-We serve runaway, homeless and street youth and families in crisis within Putnam County through our community based services, offering an array of programs that promote positive development, healthy choices and effective family communications.
+We serve runaway, homeless and street youth and families in crisis within Putnam County and New York City through our community based services, offering an array of programs that promote positive development, healthy choices and effective family communications.
 Support programs dedicated to LGBTQ youth who are homeless include residential services and career training to provide resources and develop vital skills to help them enter adulthood as healthy, responsible members of their communities.

 Supporting the community